zerospiel/lebenslauf/cv.md

     <td colspan="2">
       <ul>
         <li>Implemented and tested various business ideas in PoC, leading to successful product development with optimizations, code refactoring, improved user experience, and modern pattern implementation</li>
-        <li>Served as a development "SWAT" team member, addressing critical challenges and driving efficient solutions</li>
         <li>Implemented over 20 business services, leveraging tools such as: PostgreSQL, Kafka, Redis,Memcached, ETCD</li>
-        <li>Spearheaded significant projects with the team, resulting in successful releases and profitable outcomes, including:
+        <li>Delivered significant projects with the team, resulting in successful releases and profitable business outcomes, including:
           <ul>
-            <li>AB tests: Integrated hundreds of company's business managers, who conducted thousands of experiments, and potentially saved and earned tens of millions</li>
+            <li>AB tests: The service involved hundreds of company's business managers, who conducted thousands of experiments, made decisions depending on instrumented metrics, and potentially saved and earned tens of millions</li>
-            <li>Recommendations system: Developed a crucial component for e-commerce businesses</li>
+            <li>Recommendations system: Developed a crucial component for e-commerce businesses based on raw ML data</li>
-            <li>Referral program: Created and managed two versions, attracting hundreds of thousands of users and generating millions in profits</li>
+            <li>Referral program: Created and managed two versions of the service, which attracted hundreds of thousands of users, generating millions in profits</li>
             <li>Several other company-specific business services</li>
           </ul>
         </li>